IntegralParts/coding-standards/README.md

 ***
 ## Styling with CSS & SASS

-Our approach to CSS is influenced by Nicole Sullivan's [OOCSS](http://oocss.org/) ideas, and Jonathan Snook's Scalable and Modular Architecture for CSS ([SMACSS](http://smacss.com/)), both of which advocate a general separation of concerns to promote re-usability and prevent code bloat.
+Our approach to CSS is influenced by [SMACSS](http://smacss.com/) and [Block Element Modifier](http://getbem.com/introduction/), which advocates a general separation of concerns to promote re-usability and prevent code bloat.
+Please follow this approach or review the existing code to follow the project approach if it is different.

 ### General Guidelines

-- Lint your SCSS according to the `scss-lint` configuration file found in the root of all cx projects

-- Promote scalable and modular css architecture using the principles defined in the SMACSS style guide
+- Promote scalable and modular css architecture using the principles defined in the [SMACSS](http://smacss.com/) style guide

 - Utilise [BEM's](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/) 'Block', 'Element', 'Modifier' methodology